TranscodeSF/classwork/assignments/week1/assignment.md

 ## 0. Lecture slides and setup

-Review the lecture 1 slides.
+Review the [week 1 lecture slides](https://github.com/TranscodeSF/classwork/tree/master/lectures/week1).
 If you don't understand the lecture slides, please get help from a TA.

 If you have not completed the Transcode pre-class setup, please be sure to follow this link and [install all the required software](https://github.com/TranscodeSF/classwork/blob/master/preclass_setup.md)